pawansinghfromindia/AI/AI_ML/Week01.md

 - "King" and "Queen" have similar numbers for royalty but vastly different values for gender.
 - This is how machines represent concepts as data.

+  We can see that these words make lot of sense as we make convert them in numbers (vectors). <br/>
+  But what we can do with these words being tranformed into vectors(numbers)? what happen now we got the meaning of word.

+  Assume there is a very big dimension(n-dimension of vector) space with difference of meaning, each dimesion contains different meaning.
+  Let's look in a simplified diagram of it.
+  - King and Queen are places closed to each other, closed to man and woman but apart from Apple and orange
+  - Man and Woman are placed closed to each other
+  - Apple and oranges are placed closed to each other

 ### **Words as Positions in Space**
 - If a word is a list of numbers, it's a point on a map. **Similar words are close together**, while different words are far apart.